GerrardYNWA/gerrardynwa.github.io/source/_posts/daily-english-dictation.md

 ### DD-37

 > A gooey mess snarls traffic along the busy Pennsylvania Turnpike.
 A leaking valve on a tanker spread driveway sealant across a 40-mile stretch of the eastbound side.

+### DD-38

+> The music is being played at a church in Germany, and, well, it really lives up to its name.
+Since it started, there have been just 11 chord changes and the next one isn’t scheduled until July 2012.

+### DD-39

+> Dozens of white rabbits were apparently dumped along the side of the road Sunday night.
+More than 60 bunnies were scattered on the shoulder.